12 Tips to Rent an Apartment Without a Credit Check

 Looking for apartments that don't check credit?
 Strengthen your application with solid references, a roommate, a bigger deposit, or by contacting private landlords.

-Not all apartments require a credit check.
-To qualify without one, renters can provide proof of income, pay a larger deposit, offer to prepay rent, or secure a cosigner.
+To rent an apartment without a credit check, renters can provide proof of income, pay a larger deposit, offer to prepay rent, or secure a cosigner.
 Private landlords, month-to-month rentals, and smaller properties are the most likely to approve tenants without a credit check.
 Expect landlords to ask for alternative documentation, such as references, bank statements, or a renter’s resume, in place of your credit score.

 No Credit Check Apartments